 Websites and locations

-Can A2L Refrigerant Containing Cylinders Be Transported in Service Vans?
+Can A2L Refrigerant Containing Cylinders Be Transported in Service Vehicles?

-One of our most frequent customer questions is, “Can I carry an A2L refrigerant containing cylinders in my service van?
-And if so, how much?”.
-In this tip we will try to provide some guidance on the US Department of Transportation (DOT) regulations that govern cylinder transportation.
+In this tip, we will try to provide some basic guidance on the U.S. Department of Transportation (DOT) regulations that govern cylinder transportation.

-Do my cylinders need to be placed in the van in a certain way?
+Do my cylinders need to be placed in the vehicle in a certain way?

-Can technicians carrying Arkema refrigerants lay the cylinder on its side?
+Can technicians transporting Arkema refrigerants lay the cylinder on its side?

 Yes.
-Arkema has a special permit (SP21513) from the DOT that allows technicians carrying Arkema manufactured A2L refrigerants to be transported with the cylinder laying horizontally.
-Arkema customers wishing to do this need to carry a copy of the permit with them.
-This applies to both DOT-39 and standard cylinders.
-Please note that if a disposable DOT-39 cylinder is laid down with the pressure relief valve on top, the valve is already exposed to the vapor even if it is filled to capacity.
+Arkema has a special permit (SP21513) from the DOT that allows technicians carrying Arkema Forane® A2L refrigerants to be transported with the cylinder laying horizontally.
+Arkema customers wishing to do this need to carry a copy of the permit with them during transportation.
+A copy of this permit can be obtained through the DOT website, or by contacting Arkema directly.
+This special permit applies only to DOT-39 and refillable cylinders with less than 125 pound capacity.
+Please note that if a disposable DOT-39 cylinder is laid horizontally with the pressure relief valve on top, the relief valve is already exposed to the vapor space, and the DOT special permit is not required for transportation.

 The information above relates only to current DOT rules.
-Please keep in mind that states, counties, municipalities and cities may have other more strict rules in place.
-It is recommended that drivers consult their local authorities to ensure compliance with their rules.
+Please keep in mind that municipalities, cities, counties and states may have other more restrictive requirements in place.
+It is recommended that drivers consult their local authorities to ensure compliance with any local regulations.

 Are you looking for information on our latest line-up of lower GWP refrigerants?